rhiannawilson/CommunityConnect/README.md

 # CommunityConnect
-An API for a social network app using Express.js, MongoDB, and Mongoose, allowing users to share thoughts, react to friends' thoughts, and manage a friend list, with a walkthrough video demonstrating functionality required for submission.
+An API for a social network app allowing users to share thoughts, react to friends' thoughts, and manage a friend list,

 ## Description
 An API social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
 This application utilises Express.js for routing, a MongoDB database, and the Mongoose ODM.
 Since no seed data is used, it's own data is populated using Insomnia after the API is created.
+Watch the walkthrough video demonstrating functionality required for submission.

 - Github Repo:
 - Github Deployed page: